yellow-digital/three-webc/README.md

 :mag: **Visual Inspector**: As `three-webc` uses `WebComponents` you can use your browsers built-in inspector to change, add or remove elements.

 # Why
 There are some good wrapper libraries for `ThreeJs` but they felt a bit of an overkill nor abstract away coding or are framework dependent.
-This library provides some bare webcomponents to aid exploring 3D in your browser faster.
+This library provides a few webcomponents to aid exploring 3D in your browser faster.

 # Similar projects
 - [trois](https://github.com/troisjs/trois)